Girls Band Cry: Games

 On August 31, 2024, after the anime's streaming marathon on their official YouTube channel, the cast of Girls Band Cry announced that a mobile game is in development, with auditions for new cast members to be performing as a band being currently held.

 On September 13, 2025, the official Japanese social media accounts of Girls Band Cry announced that they will release a game titled Momoka (wo) Wasshoi (桃香（を）ワッショイ), where the player controls characters Nina Iseri and Subaru Awa as they carry a drunk Momoka Kawaragi across various obstacles to safely bring her home.
 Upon arrival, the player must time an action correctly to throw Momoka on the sofa.

 The game is inspired by the fifth episode of the anime series was released on September 29, 2025, for Windows via Steam during the Tokyo Game Show.

+On September 23, 2025, the official Japanese social media accounts of Girls Band Cry revealed more about the mobile game developed by DONUTS GAMES Inc with the name of Girls Band Cry First Riff (ガールズバンドクライ First Riff), having a teaser and official Twitter account.

+Manga

+A manga adaptation illustrated by Boiru Iseebi began serialization in Micro Magazine's Comic Ride web magazine and RaiComi website on January 30, 2026.